How to Add Thankfulness to Your Life

-Or ever seen one of those videos of a mail carrier being surprised by snacks at the doorstep of a house.
+Or have you ever seen one of those videos of a mail carrier being surprised by snacks at the doorstep of a house?
 The look of surprise.
-The sense of joy or happiness that swells up inside.
+The sense of joy or happiness that seems to swell up inside.

 Much like volunteering, a random act of kindness can impact the lives of others.
 And when you are performing that random act of kindness, you are the influence of that positive impact.
 How does the thought of bringing joy to another person make you feel?

 Providing a random act of kindness for others can open your eyes to opportunities to care.
 Again, this turns your attention away from negative thoughts.
 Instead, you begin to think about what you do have.

 You might be dealing with anxiety or stress right now.
 There are real things to be concerned about in life.
 Yet, even during that stress, things are happening in your life to be thankful for.

 By following the tips in this post, you can change your mindset from cynicism to thankfulness.
 You can see a positive change in how you are feeling.
 And you can positively impact others around you while doing it.

 There are times when making a transition of mindset requires a little more assistance.
 You can find a professional counselor to help you take the steps to shift how you are feeling and thinking.
 Wellspace Counseling is here to help you benefit from online therapy for busy professionals, counseling for young adults, couples, and more.

 Jason Wilkinson is a mental health counselor in Tigard, Oregon at Wellspace Counseling.
 He enjoys helping individuals find a life of gratitude and find freedom from anxiety, depression, and low self-esteem.
 Wellspace Counseling serves the Tigard, Tualatin, Lake Oswego, and Greater Portland Metro Area.